seob31/seob31.github.io/_posts/en/backend/2025-02-04-tibero_meta_error.md

 Hi, It's very cold with temperatures at -10 in this February moring.
 Today, I'd like to share some issues that came up while working with DB metadata.

 In the current project, we are required to use various DBMSs rather than one DBMS.
-The additional of Tibero Database hs caused issues.
+The additional of Tibero Database caused issues.
 I think this issue only happens Tibero JDBC version 5 or 6.
 For detailed explanations, please see below.